 Online safety is an integral part of safeguarding and requires a whole school, cross-curricular approach and collaboration between key school leads.
-Accordingly, this policy is written in line with 'Keeping Children Safe in Education' 2021 (KCSIE), 'Teaching Online Safety in Schools' 2019, statutory RHE guidance 2019 and other statutory documents.
-It complements existing and forthcoming subjects including Health and Relationships Education, and Computing; it is designed to sit alongside our school's statutory Safeguarding Policy.
+Accordingly, this policy is written in line with 'Keeping Children Safe in Education' 2022 (KCSIE), 'Teaching Online Safety in Schools' 2019, statutory RHE guidance 2019 and other statutory documents.
+It is cross-curricular (with relevance beyond Relationships, Health and Sex Education, Citizenship and Computing) and designed to sit alongside our school's statutory Safeguarding Policy.
 Any issues and concerns with online safety must follow the school's safeguarding and child protection procedures.